google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 Don't block a purchase on Payment Request.
-If isn’t supported by the browser, or fails, seamlessly fallback to the default checkout rather than an error message when the Payments Request API is not available.
+If isn’t supported by the browser, or fails, seamlessly fallback to the default checkout rather than an error message when the Payment Request API is not available.

 It is a good idea to create a user flow of all of the possible ways a user can get to the checkout forms.